NurAbir/Pokemon-Battle-Simulator/README.md

 ---

 ### 🌟 Overview
-This project is a **Pokémon Battle Simulator** where players can choose Pokémon, set moves, and battle in real time or turn-based mode.
+This project is a **Pokémon Battle Simulator** where players can choose Pokémon, set moves, and battle in real-time or turn-based mode.
 It’s designed to replicate the strategy and excitement of Pokémon Showdown while keeping the codebase simple and modular for learning or extension.

 ---